 Steak Kabob Marinade

-I can’t say enough how much I love this marinade recipe.
-It is simple to throw together, and I always have the ingredients on hand.
+I can’t say enough about how much I love this marinade recipe.
+It is simple to throw together and I always have the ingredients on hand.

 - Black Pepper

 You’ll note that there is no salt.
 The soy sauce really covers our bases there and more salt would be too much.

 I love marinating meat because you can elevate the flavor of a recipe so easily.
 Marinating shouldn’t be a week long process though.
 Too long in a marinade and the meat will end up being an unappetizing texture.

 Marinate steak for 1 hour to 24 hours.
 This is a great recipe to start the marinade on the night before.
 That way when you get home from work, it is just putting the kabobs together and grilling them.

 We are using top sirloin for these steak kabobs for a few different reasons.

 - It is a leaner cut of meat, which makes it easier to skewer.
 This also means that once marinated it will be incredibly tender.

 - Despite being a leaner cut, it has enough marbling that it is great for grilling and is deliciously juicy.